Why is Comcast providing this Policy to me?

 How does the Policy complement the Comcast Subscriber Agreement?

 The Subscriber Agreement includes terms that prohibit uses and activities involving the Service that have the potential to cause harm to the network or are unlawful.
-It also contains terms that relate to use of the Service in a manner that is inconsistent with typical residential calling and usage patterns as determined by Comcast in its sole discretion.
-The Subscriber Agreement and this Policy prohibit using the Service for non-residential calling uses as described above.
-The Policy also prohibits engaging in non-residential long distance calling in conjunction with the Comcast Unlimited® plan.
-This Policy also prohibits manipulation of the Service to enable its use, other than those online features provided by Comcast, at a location other than the service address provided to Comcast at the time of service initiation.
-Calls must be originated and terminated at the service address listed on the account.
+It also contains terms that relate to use of the Service in a manner that is inconsistent with reasonable, typical residential calling and usage patterns as determined by Comcast in its sole discretion.
+This Policy also prohibits manipulation of the Service to enable its use, at a location other than the service address provided to Comcast at the time of service initiation, with the exception of online features or mobile applications provided by Comcast.
+Unless otherwise provisioned through a Comcast provided Internet based or mobile application, calls must be originated or terminated as applicable at the service address listed on the account.

 What happens if I violate this Policy?